nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

 manager that provisions it.
 Also complements **PR 2**/**PR 4** (reproducible native `shellcheck`) and **PR 10** (native `node`).
 **Files**: `.tool-versions`, `scripts/init.mk`, `.github/workflows/*.yaml`
-(+ a mise setup step), `README.md`, relevant docs under `docs/`, a new ADR under `docs/adr/`, and the `docker`/`makefile` instruction files that reference asdf.
+(+ a mise setup step), `README.md`, relevant docs under `docs/`, and the `docker`/`makefile` instruction files that reference asdf.

 > **Note**: This is a net-new improvement to this repository (it currently uses
 > asdf throughout).
-Because it changes an org-wide, documented prerequisite,
+It changes an org-wide, documented prerequisite, but the
-> it should be gated behind maintainer agreement and recorded as an ADR (the repo
+> asdf → mise migration has already been approved by the NHSE Engineering Board,
-> already has an ADR process under `docs/adr/`).
+> so this PR does not need a repository ADR.
 No diff is included at this
 > stage — this entry is the design and analysis only.

 **Context**: With PR 15 the native path is fully inventoried and with PR 24 it is